The Organize 365 Story – Part 6

 Lisa’s Three New Years – Podcast Episode 134

-There are three times each year where there is the highest energy and a golden window for getting organized.
+There are three times each year when there is the highest energy and a golden window for getting organized.
 We have a natural energy to declutter and organize each of these three times during the year.
 January 1st, late spring/early summer, and labor day (school year) all have a high organizing energy.
 You may see it in your home in general, but you can also see it as you look at your clothing and your closet.
 Some people also see this energy in the kitchen and in their meals.
 In the US, these 3 mini new years also align with the school calendar.

 Dividing Your Week in Half – Podcast Episode 246